 Featuring interviews from Cox, Lilly Wachowski, Yance Ford, and Chaz Bono, among others, the film is a straightforward exploration of the profound effect of the stories we tell on the very real lives of trans people.

-This coming LGBTQ+ History Month and (honestly) every month, it’s worth turning to these LGBTQ+ documentaries above as a reminder of how far we’ve come as a community, and how far there is left to go.
+This coming LGBT+ History Month and (honestly) every month, it’s worth turning to these LGBT+ documentaries above as a reminder of how far we’ve come as a community, and how far there is left to go.

-Do you have any favorite LGBTQ+ documentaries not seen in this list?
+Do you have any favorite LGBT+ documentaries not seen in this list?
 If so, recommend them in the comments and below!